Black Solidarity Conference

-About Black Solidarity Day and Elon University’s Black Solidarity Conference
+About Black Solidarity Conference

-Black Solidarity Day began in 1969, due to the work of Brooklyn College professor Dr. Carlos Russell, as a demonstration of Black liberation.
-Now 50 years since its inception, Black Solidarity Day will take place at Elon University for its 6th Annual Conference.
+Now, in 2023 the Black Solidarity Conference will take place at Elon University for its 9th Annual Conference.
 The Elon University Black Solidarity Conference aims to unite Black-identifying students, faculty, and staff by providing an avenue through which Black identity, Black intersectionality, and building solidarity are explored in addition to creating space for the entirety of the Elon community to diver deeper into matters of diversity, equity, and inclusion.

-- Anti-Black Racism
+- Allyship, Anti-Racism, Anti-Black Racism

 - Wellness in Black communities